Alta Wind Energy Center (AWEC), California, United States of America

 The unit was acquired by GE and Bankers Commercial with shares of 50% each in 2011.

-Blattner Energy is responsible for leading the construction of units VI and VIII with the two expected to be operational by the second half of 2012.
+Blattner Energy was responsible for leading the construction of units VI and VIII, which were completed by late 2011.

 Unit VI of AWEC was sold to EverPower, a subsidiary of Terra Firma, in April 2012, while Unit VIII was sold to Brookfield.